Surface growth effects on reactive capillary-driven flow: Lattice Boltzmann investigation: 4. Conclusions

 In the present work we have studied through LB simulations in 2D the capillary infiltration in a single interstice with reactive boundaries.
 The complex process of liquid Si infiltration in C preforms was at the center of our attention.
 Severe inconsistencies exist between experimental and numerical conditions.
-For example, another simplifying assumption is that the LB simulations are performed in the isothermal regime.
-It has been demonstrated that SiC formation is a highly exothermic reaction \cite{si_thermal}.
+For example, our models only reproduce the expected macroscopic behavior for the infiltration.
+This means that the linear dependence on time arising from the reactivity (Bougiouri et al., 2006; Israel et al., 2010; Voytovych et al., 2008) is equivalent to the presence of a second fluid with the same density and viscosity as the reactive infiltrant component.
+In other words, our systems only reproduce the effective hydrodynamic behavior for the wetting fluid.
+In addition, our simulations overestimate the typical Reynolds numbers (Einset, 1996; Voytovych et al., 2008).
+In principle, the experimental conditions could be met with long channels.
+But from Fig.~\ref{fig:solid_reaction} we see that the length has little to no effect when the infiltration velocity is already small.
+In this work the focus is on a single capillary, but for interconnected porous systems the infiltration process turns out to be slower (Einset, 1996).
+Another simplifying assumption is that the LB simulations are performed in the isothermal regime.
+It has been demonstrated that SiC formation is a highly exothermic reaction (Sangsuwan et al., 1999); moreover, spreading and infiltration appear to be quite sensitive to the temperature (Bougiouri et al., 2006).
 As a consequence, quantitative agreement is poor and it seems difficult to pinpoint the origin of inaccuracy given the mutual dependence of the various complex mechanisms at play.
+Furthermore, the Damkohler number $Da$ is a free parameter in our simulations.
+In that respect, for interconnected porous systems, one way to establish a contact with the experimental results could be to consider the SiC formation at the droplet contact area when flow stops.
+The structural properties of the resulting surface should allow to choose more accurately the range of interest for the parameters controlling the reaction.
 Nevertheless, the proposed analysis still provides us with some guidance.
-The thickening behind the invading front effectively hinders the process of capillary infiltration.
+In a real porous preform the pores have different sizes and thus the Damkohler number $Da$ varies locally.
+This means that the SiC compound does not grow in the same way in all interstices.
+So, all our systems are representative for the problems of flow retardation and pore closure.
+It is found that the thickening behind the invading front effectively hinders the process of capillary infiltration.
 It turns out that wide and short interstices can limit the effect of pore closure (see Figs.~\ref{fig:front_reaction} and \ref{fig:dz_reaction}).
 In other words, porous pathways as straight as possible should ease and dominate infiltration.
-Concerning the industrial manufacture of C/SiC composites \cite{krenkel}, it follows that the most extended surface of the carbon matrix should be put in contact with molten Si, of course, if the porosity is isotropic.
+Concerning the industrial manufacture of C/SiC composites (Krenkel, 2005), it follows that the most extended surface of the carbon matrix should be put in contact with molten Si, of course, if the porosity is isotropic.
 Then, surface growth does not result in a uniform corrugation of the initial flat surface but concentrates near the throat (see Fig.~\ref{fig:growth}).
 Thus, another way to reduce the slow-down of reactive capillary infiltration could consist in having round-shaped morphologies for the structure of the porous medium.
 Importantly, narrow interstices are doubly disadvantageous since the process of pore closure can be regarded as independent of the infiltration velocity of fluid flow (see Fig.~\ref{fig:solid_reaction}).
-In that respect, it is worth noticing that the benefits of bimodal distributions for pore size have been recognized \cite{icimsi}.
-Our next step would be to relate more thightly the coupled phenomena of the evolution of pore structure and capillary infiltration to the parameters controlling the porosity.
+In that respect, it is worth noticing that the benefits of bimodal distributions for pore size have been recognized in experimental investigations (Ortona et al., 2012).
+Similar conclusions were also reached in the seminal work of Messner and Chiang (1990).
+In their theoretical study, the invading front has a parabolic time dependence and the effects of surface reaction are introduced in an ad-hoc way (cf.~Bougiouri et al.~(2006)).
+Our next step would be to relate more tightly the coupled phenomena of the evolution of pore structure and capillary infiltration to the parameters controlling the porosity.
+The LB method has the advantage to offer a pore-scale description.
+This capability can enable an improvement of the manufacturing conditions of ceramic structures.
+To this end, possible extensions of our work may account for the structural features of single channels, pore connectivity and the packing structures of particles reproducing the porosity of the matrix.

 \acknowledgments